bheki-maenetja/sei-project-2/readme.md

 		<img src="src/assets/screenshot-heroCompare.gif" width="100%" alt="hero comparison" />
 </div>

-## Approach
+## Development
 Given that this project was our first foray into ReactJS, it does lean heavily on React components.
 We carefully mapped out which React components would be needed for the different pages of the site.
 These included several reusable componenets such as the superhero search form and 'hero cards' which display the name of a superhero and their respective power stats.

 ### SuperHero API
 - As stated in the project brief, one of the main requirements for the project is that it consumes a third-party API.
 For our project we chose the [SuperHero API](https://akabab.github.io/superhero-api/api/) published by [Yoann Criber](https://github.com/akabab).
 The API provides all the necessary data for the site.
-Requests to the API are made on the hero directory and hero display page.
+Requests to the API are made on the hero directory, hero display pages and hero comparison tool.

 ### Hero Search Form
 - The search form for the hero directory has a basic setting that allows users to search for superheroes by name, and an advanced setting the allows users to filter search results by gender, alignment, species and publisher.
 The user can switch between the basic and advanced setting at the push of a button